 Welcome to The Art Institute of California—Sacramento

-Sacramento's metropolitan population of over 2 million means that students have access to recreation and the arts.
-A former gold rush town, Sacramento is now the fourth largest city in California.
-In addition to state government, the city is a major transportation and commerce hub linking the east with California's coastal cities.
-It is also a major cultural hub, with playhouses, ballet, concert venues and two professional basketball teams.
+Today, the Sacramento metropolitan area has a population of over 2 million, making it the fourth largest in California.
+In addition to state government, the city is a major transportation and commerce hub linking the east with much of the California coastal cities.
+It is also a major cultural center, with playhouses, ballet, concert venues and two professional basketball teams.